Skip to content

 Dorado storage system via the REST API (/system endpoint).
 Reports health

-when the system reports a non-normal health or running state.
+Alerts when the system reports a non-normal health or running state, and when

 options: